cp3402-students/project-team5/site.md

    - Drag and drop form fields to build your form.
    - Configure form settings such as notifications and confirmations.
    - Embed the form on your website using the generated shortcode.

+**3.WordPress Importer:**
+  - The WordPress Importer plugin allows you to import content from a WordPress export file (in XML format) into your WordPress site.
+  - Install and activate the plugin from the WordPress plugin repository.
+  - Upload the XML file containing your exported content in the Tools > Import section of your WordPress dashboard.
+  - Follow the on-screen instructions to complete the import process.
+  - Review and adjust the imported content as needed after the import is complete.